justinlittman/fbarc/README.md

 Note that you may not be able to actually retrieve all of those fields or connections with the level of permissions of your API keys.
 The API will ignore any fields or connections that you cannot access.

+The `--template` and `--update` parameters help with creating definitions.
+These are described below.

 ### Url
 The url command will return the url for retrieving the graph of a node according to the specified